 Make first contact with FoodChain ID by filling out our meeting with a FoodChain ID enrollment expert.
 The Product Verification Program is primarily a document-based review of ingredients, products, and facilities.
 We’ll introduce you to the process, answer any questions you have, and create a cost estimate for you.

-Once we receive your cost estimate, we will request information about your company, register you with the Non-GMO Project Product Verification Program (PVP), and email our Product Information Spreadsheet to you, so we can provide a firm price quote.
-We’ll send you your final quote along with specialized guidance on what to expect during the PVP, with a focus on a strategy that best meets your company’s needs and which may include customized recommendations.
+Once we’ve reviewed all the details about your products, ingredients, and facilities with you we’ll send you your final quote along with any additional, specialized guidance on what to expect during the product verification process (PVP), with a focus on a strategy that best meets your company’s needs and which may include customized recommendations.
 We’ll ask you to submit an email officially stating that you approve your quote.

-Next, you’ll sign our Participating Company Agreement (a non-disclosure), and Licensing Agreement outlining the legal use of the Non-GMO Project’s name, logo, and verification mark on packaging, website, ads, brochures, etc. We’ll then invoice you including details on how to submit payment.
-When we receive payment, your verification process begins.
+Next, you’ll sign our Participating Company Agreement (a non-disclosure), and Licensing Agreement outlining the legal use of the Non-GMO Project’s name, logo, and verification mark on packaging, website, ads, brochures, etc. We’ll then invoice you for the annual participation fee including details on how to submit payment for the participation fee as well as product and other applicable fees.
+When we receive participation fee payment, your verification process begins.

 After you’ve completed your data upload, a FoodChain ID evaluator will begin the process of assessing your products’ compliance against the requirements of the Non-GMO Project Standard.
 We may request additional details and/or provide guidance to resolve non-conformance issues.
 Your evaluator will also determine whether testing and/or site inspection will be necessary and provide the necessary guidance.